nieksand/gokinesis/README.md

     http://aws.amazon.com/blogs/aws/speak-to-kinesis-in-python/

-This is an unofficial KCL implementation created outside of AWS.
+This is an unofficial KCL created outside of AWS.

 ## Quickstart